 - 1. Add detergent and load the basket. - Add liquid fabric softener to the dispenser using the amount recommended on the package.
 Avoid dripping or spilling any fabric softener on the load. - Dilute fabric softener with warm water.
-Fill dispenser with warm water until liquid reaches the opening. - 4.
-Start the washer.
-Diluted fabric softener will be added to the load during the rinse portion of the cycle. - NOTE: Do not stop the washer before the rinse part of the cycle begins.
-Staining can occur. - Flush dispenser periodically with warm water.
+Fill dispenser with warm water until liquid reaches the opening. - Start the washer.
+Diluted fabric softener will be added to the load during the final rinse.
+NOTE: Do not stop the washer before the rinse part of the cycle begins.
+Staining can occur. - 5.
+Flush dispenser periodically with warm water.